btnguyenPersonal/edit/tasks.md

 	[ ] multicursorKeys
 	[ ] normalKeys

+crash:
+	- ctrl r crash
+	- wrap all the places we use std::filesystem in try/catch (why is c++ exception handling so bad?)
+	- also really look at docs for each syscall I am using and stop just guessing

+- combine all the flags into a uint32 | flags
+- selectAll on query
+- problematic
+	- dontComputeHistory
+	- dontRecordKey
+	- dontSave

+W and B

+# backburner

 perf:
 	- look into cleaning up explorer->root.children correctly?? does it have dangling pointers?
 	- use trace() to see all the ncurses calls